Norcoen/rlmp_language_detection/README.md

 Changes for version 3.0.0
 -------------------------

-TYPO3 extension rlmp_language_detection ready for 6.2
+TYPO3 extension sits_language_detection ready for 6.2

 * Removed all require_once() calls
 * Replaced deprecated function calls to the new namespaced ones